 Celgene profit beats forecasts as Revlimid delivers

-(Reuters) - Celgene Corp's (CELG.O) quarterly earnings rose 14 percent, beating expectations on strong sales of its Revlimid cancer treatment and lower costs, but investors were more focused on ongoing studies of its promising new medicines and wider uses for Revlimid.
+(Reuters) - Celgene Corp's (CELG.O) quarterly earnings rose 14 percent, beating expectations, on strong sales of its Revlimid cancer treatment and lower costs, and the biotechnology company narrowly raised its full-year profit forecast.

-The company, which narrowly raised its full-year earnings view, said on Thursday it earned $424 million, or 97 cents per share, in the third quarter.
-That compared with $373 million, or 81 cents per share, in the year-earlier period.
+The company said on Thursday it earned $424 million, or 97 cents per share, in the third quarter, compared with $373 million, or 81 cents per share, in the year-earlier period.

 Excluding special items, Celgene earned $1.29 per share.
 Analysts, on average, had expected $1.27, according to Thomson Reuters I/B/E/S.

-Sales of Revlimid, Celgene's biggest product and profit driver, jumped 18 percent to $970 million, in line with Wall Street forecasts.
-The growth was fueled by earlier and longer patient use of the drug for multiple myeloma, and introduction of the medicine in new regions.
+Revlimid, a treatment for multiple myeloma, is Celgene's biggest product and profit driver.
+Sales of the drug jumped 18 percent to $970 million, in line with Wall Street forecasts.
+The growth was fueled by patient use of the drug earlier and over longer time frames, and introduction of the medicine in new regions.

 Sales of Vidaza, used to treat a group of blood disorders known as myelodysplastic syndromes, rose 15 percent to $220 million.
 Sales of Thalomid, the company's older treatment for multiple myeloma, fell 10 percent to $75 million.